Prashanth5996/AWS-Cost-Optimization/AWS-S3-Service.md

 ### Example Scenario:
 A media company produces a large volume of thumbnails for its website, which are non-critical and can be easily reproduced if lost.
 To reduce storage costs, the company uses Amazon S3 Reduced Redundancy Storage (RRS) for storing these thumbnails.
 RRS provides 99.99% durability and 99.99% availability at a lower cost compared to Amazon S3 Standard.
 For 10 TB of thumbnail data, storing it in S3 Standard would cost approximately $1,176.80 per month or $14,121.60 per year.
 By using S3 RRS, the cost is reduced to $0.0125 per GB, which translates to $125 per month or $1,500 per year, resulting in a savings of over 90%. ✅

+### Implementation of Cost Optimization
+To implement cost optimization for S3, follow these steps:
+1. **Choose the Right Storage Class**: Select the appropriate storage class based on the use case and access patterns.
+2. **Use S3 Lifecycle Policies**: Automate data transitions between storage classes using S3 Lifecycle policies to optimize costs.